alvaro-prieto/colResizable/readme.md

     * `'fit'`:  this is default resizing model, in which resizing a column does not alter table width, which means that when a column is expanded the next one shrinks.

     * `'flex'`: in this mode the table can change its width and each column can shrink or expand independently if there is enough space in the parent container.
-If there is not enough space, columns will share its width as they expand or shrink.
-The table will never get bigger than its parent (at least if width is specified in %).
+If there is not enough space, columns will share its width as they are resized.
+Table will never get bigger than its parent.

 ___